modular/modular/KGEN/docs/public/programming-manual.md

 method), catching accidental omission of type specifications.
 Similarly, a missing return type specifier is interpreted as returning `None` instead of an unknown return type.
-Note that both can be explicitly declared to return "`object`", which allows one to opt-in to the behavior of a `def` if desired.
+Note that both can be explicitly declared to return `object`, which allows one to opt-in to the behavior of a `def` if desired.

 3. Implicit declaration of local variables is disabled, so all locals must be declared.
 This catches name typos and dovetails with the scoping provided by